accsyn/accsyn-python-api/doc/introduction.rst

 .. note::

     The API also do not support multi-operation transactions, meaning that any create, update or delete operation will commit instantly.

 .. note::

-    The Python API are not able to send files, it can only tell accsyn backend to spawn a transfer between a server (typically identified by a domain, share and path) and a client (typically identified by a user name/E-mail and/or client ID/hostname).
+    The Python API are not able to send files and act as a :term:`client`, it can only tell accsyn backend to spawn a transfer between a server (typically identified by a domain, share and path) and a client (typically identified by a user name/E-mail and/or client ID/hostname).
 This means that the API will work independent of a locally installed file transfer client.

 Other resources: